WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 We have gone through several approaches in analysing the Quakers data (one possible area of interest, at least in this workshop), using variety of questions to interrogate what we have visualised as well as the measures we have computed in Gephi using the data.
 As a next step, we would like to introduce you to the “Resource B: Possible analytical approach” part of a [“How to guide” report or resource from Home Office gives an overview of social network analysis](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/491572/socnet_howto.pdf) (Table below shows an adapted version).

-Knowing that validation is important in such analysis, we would like to probe further to find out the names linked to the Nodes and Google some of the names to see if we can find any useful information to convince us if these Quakers are indeed important in the network.
+Knowing that validation is important in such analysis, we would like to probe further to find out the names linked to the Nodes and Google some of the names to see if we can find any useful information to convince us if these Quakers are indeed "influential" in the network.
 There may be several ways of identifying the names of Quakers behind the Nodes in the network.
 In our case, we will use the text dialog beneath the graph or white canvas in Gephi to label the Nodes in the network (see the four steps in screenshots below).

 ![](images/fig22.png)

 From the two maps below generated from computing the two measures, it appears that the most important Quakers might be George Fox and William Penn!
 As part of our validation questions (see Table below), we will use Google search engine to gather some information about these two people to validate our intuitive conclusion.

-Task for everyone: Please Google “George Fox” and say something about him and our conclusion.
+**Task for everyone:** How many of you have studied or know much about George Fox?
+What do you find if you Google “George Fox”?
+Is what you know relevant to what you are seeing in the Quakers' network below?

 ![](images/fig23.png) | ![](images/fig24.png)